AlexMathew/AlexMathew.github.io/presentations/csipy/opening.rst

 This will be a primarily hands-on workshop.
 You'll also have some simple exercises to work on.

 Make sure you have Python installed, and available on PATH.

-If you have trouble, ask one of us around.

 Hi !
 ====